 READ: Top 10 Life Insurance Companies in the Philippines

-Which is better between yearly dividend payout or after 5 years?
+Which is better a yearly dividend payout or compounded payout?

 Now, we know that a one-time investment will yield the highest return on your money, so we’ll be using this in the next comparison.
-The next question you have in mind is maybe, “Which is wiser, get the dividends per year or after 5 years?”
+The next question you may be asking yourself is, “Which is wiser, getting the dividends yearly or after five years?”
+It’s important to carefully consider your investment goals and strategy before making a decision.

 From the ultimate guide on Pag-ibig MP2, you have 2 options on how to receive your dividends—yearly or after 5 years lock-in period.